Financial-Times/eslint-config-de-tooling/README.md

 This is an ESLint configuration which aims to ensure all de-tooling applications' source code is consistent in style.

-This plugin extends [airbnb](https://www.npmjs.com/package/eslint-config-airbnb-base)'s base config, while keeping consistent with [origami](https://github.com/Financial-Times/eslint-config-origami-component)'s configuration.
+This plugin extends [airbnb](https://www.npmjs.com/package/eslint-config-airbnb-base)'s base config.

 ## Usage